-The Tummy Team specializes in functional core rehabilitation and specifically treating the very common yet sadly under-diagnosed condition called Diastasis Recti.
+The Tummy Team specializes in functional core rehabilitation, specifically treating the very common yet very under-diagnosed condition called Diastasis Recti.
 Since there is so much conflicting and confusing information out there about diastasis recti, we focus on not only treating the condition but being a resource to those who are seeking more information.
 Below are the 5 most common questions we get about diastasis recti and the answers.

 What is diastasis recti?